 How do I help my child prepare academically and/or financially for college?

 You can help your child make informed decisions about his or her college education.
-The U.S. Department of Education has prepared a checklist provides information and guidance on how you can best help your child be prepared.
+The U.S. Department of Education has prepared a checklist that provides information and guidance on how you can best help your child be prepared.

 Below are links to federal student grant, loan and work study programs as well as private loan programs: